 “Harvests of Chinook salmon in 2020 were the lowest on record since 1925, declining 54 percent compared with the previous 10 years,” they wrote.

 North Pacific kings have been in a steady downward trend for years.
-In a peer-reviewed study published in Fish and Fisheries last fall, scientists from Kintama Research Services in Nanaimo, British Columbia, Canada, reported a 65 percent decline in Chinook numbers from the streams at the northern end of the Alaska Panhandle south along the Alaska and Canadian coasts all the way to Oregon.
+In a peer-reviewed study published in Fish and Fisheries last fall, scientists from Kintama Research Services in Nanaimo, British Columbia, Canada, have documented a 65 percent decline in survival for Chinook spawned in the streams from the northern end of the Alaska Panhandle south along the Alaska and Canadian coasts all the way to Oregon.

 Though the study did not include Chinook spawning systems north of the Panhandle because of a lack of data, the kings of the Copper River, Cook Inlet and Kodiak Island appear to have declined in number along with all the other Chinook stocks that spend their lives in the Gulf of Alaska.